US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-After an early coffee and a light breakfast you continue your exploration of this game-rich area of Botswana on a safari drive.
+Each morning, after an early coffee and a light breakfast, you continue your exploration of this game-rich area on a safari drive.
 The Xakanaxa area of Moremi is home to a resident herd of several hundred buffalo which ranges through the territories of at least 4 lion prides.
-Breeding herds of elephant move between the fresh water of the Okavango Delta to their browsing areas in the mopane forests.
-Antelope species are numerous from the dainty yet common impala to the more unusual red lechwe.
-Following a productive morning, you return to camp for a sumptuous brunch and the relaxation of an afternoon siesta.
-Tea is then served, just before the afternoon safari drive, after which you return to camp for dinner.
+Breeding herds of elephant move between the fresh waters of the Okavango Delta to their browsing areas in the mopane forests.
+Antelope species are numerous, from the dainty yet common impala to the more unusual red lechwe.
+Following a usually productive morning, you return to camp for a sumptuous brunch and the relaxation of an afternoon siesta.
+Tea is then served just before the afternoon safari drive, after which you return to camp for dinner.

 Includes breakfast, lunch and dinner.